 Paine had cancelled Apollo 20 so that its Saturn V could be used to launch the first AAP OWS.
 In February 1970, NASA announced that the AAP OWS program would be called the Skylab Program, a name that Grenning did not use in his June 1970 traffic model document.

 Soon after the LEO SSM reached space, the fully reusable Space Shuttle would take wing for the first time.
 In the LEO SSM's first year, winged Shuttle Orbiters would visit it three times.
-The 12-man Shuttle Orbiter would lift off vertically on the back of a winged, manned booster larger than a 707 airliner, then would separate and ignite its own cluster of engines to complete the climb to LEO.
+The 12-man Shuttle Orbiter would lift off vertically on the back of a winged, piloted booster larger than a 707 airliner, then would separate and ignite its own cluster of engines to complete the climb to LEO.
 It would carry up to 50,000 pounds of payload in its 15-by-60-foot payload bay.
-A Shuttle Orbiter would be good for 100 flights before it could no longer be adequately refurbished and would need to be replaced.
+A Shuttle Orbiter would be good for 100 flights before it would need to be replaced.

 The lunar-orbit SSM would have on hand two fully fueled Space Tug/LM-Bs at all times.
 One would land on the Moon and the other would stand by to rescue the surface astronauts in the event that their Space Tug/LM-B malfunctioned.
 After a year of operations, Space Tug/LM-Bs based at the lunar-orbit SSM would be stripped down and turned into tankage for a propellant depot in lunar orbit.